-On the one hand, focusing on the top ten most impactful student$/$househol explanatory variables with the highest SHAP average values (columns 1 and 3 of Table \ref{table5}), there is a similarity on determinants for bottom and low performers (with 7 out of 10 covariates being in the top ten for these two groups).
-Primary repetition, sense of belonging to school and wellbeing support from teachers are key drivers of falling into the lowest achievement group among bottom performers (level 0, no competency, column 1), but not in low performing group comparison (column 3).
-In the reverse direction, engagement in paid work, the intensity of homework and mother's educational level are among the top ten SHAP values for level 1 versus level 2 comparison, although not for the bottom two levels of achievement comparison.
-Furthermore, there are some discrepancies on the SHAP values ranking among the two samples.
-For instance, family SES and family educational support are the leading top two determinants for low performers; yet, in the case of bottom performers sample, they are ranked fifth and sixth in order of importance.
-Likewise, the number of digital devices and school climate (ranked second and third) are more relevant for bottom performers, and gender having a larger impact when comparing level 1 versus level 2 achievement.
-Hence, this suggests distinct factors for those students at risk of falling into either level 0 or level 1 of each sample, and therefore the necessity of different strategies when identifying and targeting those students.
+On the one hand, focusing on the top ten most impactful student and family explanatory variables with the highest SHAP average values (columns 1 and 3 of Table \ref{table5}), there is a similarity on determinants for bottom and low performers (with 7 out of 10 covariates being in the top ten for these two groups).
+Primary repetition, sense of belonging to school and wellbeing support from teachers are key drivers of a student chances to fall into the lowest achievement group among bottom performers (level 0, no competency, column 1), but not in low performing group comparison (column 3).
+In the reverse direction, engagement in paid work, the intensity of homework and mother's educational level are among the top ten SHAP values for the level 1 and level 2 comparison, although not for the bottom two levels of achievement comparison.
+Furthermore, there are some discrepancies on SHAP values' ranking among the two samples.
+For instance, family SES and family educational support are the top two determinants for low performers; yet, in the case of bottom performers sample, they are ranked fifth and sixth in order of importance.
+The number of digital devices and school climate (ranked second and third) are also more relevant for bottom performers, and gender has a larger impact when comparing level 1 versus level 2 achievement groups.
+This suggests distinct factors for those students at risk of falling into either level 0 or level 1 of each sample, and therefore the necessity of differential strategies when identifying and targeting those students.